FabricTOC/FabricTOC/docs/RST_Preview/Identitypreview.rst

 It's because CAs are so important that Hyperledger Fabric provides a built-in CA component to allow you to create CAs in the blockchain networks you form.

 .. note:: You don't have to use the Fabric CA, but you will find it very helpful
           when you're starting to build a blockchain network for the first time.

-A Fabric CA is not as sophisticated as a full CA, but that's OK -- it's sufficient for many purposes.

 Certificate Revocation Lists
 ----------------------------